Van Persie wants to see Solskjaer 'just be angry'

 Robin van Persie wants to see Manchester United manager Ole Gunnar Solskjaer become "a bit more mean" after the loss to Arsenal.

-United was beaten 2-0 at Emirates Stadium and remains five points behind fourth-placed Chelsea in the Premier League table.
+United were beaten 2-0 at Emirates Stadium on Wednesday and are five points behind fourth-placed Chelsea in the Premier League table.

 Van Persie, who starred for both United and Arsenal, was unhappy with Solskjaer's reaction to the defeat.